Man fatally shot after trying to quell argument over intimate video, prosecutors say

 After police arrived at the school in the 10700 block of 30th Avenue Northeast just before 9 p.m., the girl showed officers social media photos of Camara, as well as a photo of a handgun with an extended magazine she had seen him carry when they were dating, charging papers say.

-Officers later found the same 9 mm handgun with an extended magazine in Camera’s pocket when they arrested him as he left an encampment in the 9700 block of Myers Way South, the charges say.
+Officers later found the same 9-mm handgun with an extended magazine in Camera’s pocket when they arrested him as he left an encampment in the 9700 block of Myers Way South, the charges say.
 The gun was reported as stolen to Renton police in 2021.